xeokit/xeokit-docs/README.md

 ### Deployment

 #### Automated Deployment
-GitHub Actions is configured for automated deployment.
+GitHub Actions is configured for automated deployment from main branch.

 #### Manual Deployment
 For manual deployment from localhost, use the Ansible stack: